ankur-mcp/influence-os-ai-agent-main-by-Ankkur/README.md

 # influence-os-ai-agent
-This project is part of the Influence OS AI Intern Assignment.
+This project is part of the Influence OS AI Intern.
 It helps automate LinkedIn content using AI.

 ---